CPL KEVIN DUBOIS

 Next airlifted to Bagram Air Force Base, Cpl Dubois required 14 units of blood in order to be stabilized for transport to Landstuhl, Germany.
 He was airlifted stateside to Walter Reed National Military Medical Center in Bethesda, Maryland before being transferred to Balboa Hospital in San Diego.
 He continues his treatments and therapies there at this time.

-Cpl Dubois enjoys spending time with his wife, Kayla and they look forward to having a family in the future.
+Kevin enjoys spending time with his family.
+Since receiving their home in 2013, Kevin and his wife Kayla have started a family and now have a son and daughter.
 Hand-cycling, 4-wheeling, video games, and target shooting are some of the hobbies that interest Kevin.
-He would like to go to school to learn to be a gunsmith.
+He is currently in school to become a bike mechanic.

-Cpl Dubois appreciates all of the assistance being offered by the donors and volunteers who will make his specially-adapted home a reality; allowing him to live his life without barriers in his own home.
-“Having a specially adapted home will benefit me greatly because it will help improve my daily living challenges…it will improve my life overall, making me more independent and it will give me a better quality of life.
-Thank you for supporting me.”
-When asked how his life will change after receiving his home from Homes for Our Troops.
+Kevin appreciates all of the assistance he received from HFOT’s donors and volunteers who made his specially-adapted home a reality, allowing him to live his life without barriers in his own home.
+“Having a specially adapted home benefits me greatly because it improves my daily living challenges.
+It makes me more independent and it gives me a better quality of life.
+Thank you for supporting me,” he says.